lollcat/fab-torch/README.md

 For example, evaluating the density of a zero-mean unit variance Gaussian on a point that has a value of 100 will give a spurious values.
 One can fix this by manually setting the log prob of the target to be -inf for regions that are known to be far outside of where samples from the target lie.

+Feel free to contact us if you would like any help getting FAB to work nicely!

 ### Normalizing Flow Libraries